HaomingChen1998/Portfolio-Project/Learning Note/Excel Help/README.md

 2. When trying to get rid of formula by re-paste:
 - Make sure the filters are cleared: Data -> Next to Filter (Clear)
 - Paste data to another sheet as value, then paste it back.

+# Calculate average salary for each department:
+Given that  "Column G" is "department column" and Column H is "salary column" G:G, G2 (for each department), H:H (return me the average salary)

+=AVERAGEIF(G:G, G2, H:H)